-But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit, keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.
-And on some have compassion, making a distinction; but others save with fear, pulling them out of the fire, hating even the garment defiled by the flesh.
-Now to Him who is able to keep you from stumbling, and to present you faultless before the presence of His glory with exceeding joy, to God our Savior, who alone is wise, be glory and majesty, dominion and power, both now and forever.
-Amen. -Jude 20-25
+But ye, beloved, building up yourselves on your most holy faith, praying in the Holy Spirit, keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.
+And of some have compassion, making a difference; and others save with fear, pulling them out of the fire, hating even the garment spotted by the flesh.
+Now unto him that is able to keep you from falling, and to present you faultless before the presence of his glory with exceeding joy, to the only wise God, our Savior, be glory and majesty, dominion and power, both now and ever.
+Amen.
+(Jude 20 - 25)

-When Jude began to write his epistle, his intention was to write on some theme that pertained to our common salvation.
+When Jude began to write his epistle, he tells us that it was his thought to write on some theme that pertained to our common salvation.
 I imagine he could have been writing on repentance or redemption or sanctification or even the coming of Christ.
 But he was detoured by the Holy Spirit to write on the forthcoming apostasy, and he uses frightful terms to speak of it.
-I am of the opinion that folk in the early church, as they read the Epistle of Jude, found it difficult to believe the days would come when there would be that kind of an apostasy in the church.
+I am of the opinion that folk in the early church, as they read the Epistle of Jude, found it difficult to believe that the days would come when there would be that kind of an apostasy in the church.

 You see, the apostasy is not outside the church.
-The severest attack on the Word of God, on the Christian faith, and on the church comes from the inside.
-So much so that Charles Lee Smith, a renowned American atheist, said: "The pulpit is doing a much better job than we are doing!"
-You will no longer see the greatest attack on the Word of God coming from soapbox orators.
-No, the Bible is being discredited in churches all across America every Sunday morning.
+It is on the inside.
+The severest attack upon the Word of God, upon the Christian faith, and upon the church, is coming from inside the church today.
+So much so that Charles Lee Smith, who founded the American Association for the Advancement of Atheism, said: "The pulpit is doing a much better job than we are doing!"
+You will no longer see the greatest attack upon the Word of God made in the city square where the soap box orators hold forth - they are pikers.
+Go to some liberal church today and you will hear the greatest attack upon the Word of God.
+The Bible is being discredited all across America every Sunday morning.

 It was Horatius Bonar, a great saint of the past, who made this statement in light of the little Epistle of Jude: "In some ages evil seems to sleep.
 In the last days it will awake to full life and activity.
 It will seize every instrument: the press, the pulpit, the platform."
-Today evil has taken over the press, the pulpit, and the platform.
-Bonar continues, "It will enlist every science and art-music, sculpture, painting, portrait, philosophy-making them all subservient to its development.
-The multiplication of crimes, contempt of laws, blasphemies-these are the specimens of the energy of evil."
-These are the things that fill our morning newspapers today.
+Today evil has taken over the press; it has taken over the pulpit and the platform.
+Bonar continues, "It will enlist every science and art - music, sculpture, painting, portrait, philosophy - making them all subservient to its development.
+The multiplication of crimes, contempt of laws, blasphemies - these are the specimens of the energy of evil."
+In this day in which you and I live, these are the things that fill our morning newspaper.
 There is no use for me to recount ad nauseum the things that are happening in our contemporary society.
 We are now in the midst of the apostasy.